TS552 - Measuring equipment Vevor - Free user manual and instructions

 Press this 📋 button to enable or disable the built-in buzzer.

-When the buzzer is disabled, the receiver is mute and does not give acou signal indication.
+When the buzzer is disabled, the receiver is mute and does not give acoustic signal indication.

 ⑤. "▲"/▼ button.

-Used to increase or decrease the sensitivity of the receiver when the receiver in the manual mode or selective mode.
+Used to increase or decrease the sensitivity of the receiver when the receiver is in manual mode or selective mode.

 ⑧.
 "Button."

-Press and hold down this "button for about 1 sec to turn on or off tr backlight.
+Press and hold down this button for about 1 sec to turn on or off the backlight.

 ⑨.
 Light.